Nightguards For Bruxism – Burlington, MA

 The Benefits of Getting a Customized Nightguard

 Some patients debate between investing in a customized nightguard designed by a professional or a store-bought one that you can boil and bite.
-Although a nightguard made specially for your mouth may have a higher upfront cost, you’ll be able to count on the quality and know that it’s safe for your mouth.
-Some other advantages of visiting our office for a protective nightguard for bruxism include:
+Although a nightguard made especially for your mouth may have a higher upfront cost, you’ll be able to count on the quality and know that it’s safe for your mouth.
+Some other advantages of visiting our dental office for a protective nightguard for bruxism include:

-- Long-term savings because the nightguard has a longer lifespan.
+• Long-term savings because the nightguard has a longer lifespan.

-- Maximized protection because of the accurate fit.
+• Maximized protection because of the accurate fit.

-- Headache prevention.
+• Headache prevention.

-- Reduced tension in the facial muscles.
+• Reduced tension in the facial muscles.

-- Reduced risk of breaking, chipping, or cracking teeth.
+• Reduced risk of breaking, chipping or cracking teeth.

-- Better quality of rest.
+• Better quality of rest.

 Caring for Customized Nightguards